CS342/2024-Stronger/README.md

 > [!NOTE]
 > Do you want to try out the CS342 2024 Stronger application?
 You can download it to your iOS device using [TestFlight](https://testflight.apple.com/join/7jyDe6Hm)!
+## Overview
+The CS342 Stronger Application provides a way to track protein intake and resistance exercise training in postmenopausal Stanford research participants.
+Participants can use Stronger to track these two critical behaviors by: Inputting progressive resistance training metrics, inputting their food intake, and viewing their progress compared to their custom workout and protein goals.

 ## CS342 2024 Stronger Features